johnstevenson/json-works/README.md

 }
 ```

-You can get to this value by calling:
+We can get to this value by calling:

 ```php
 $fred = $document->getValue('/path/to/nested/array/0');